Flash1285/probability_project/README.md

 Disease prediction system using python

 # Aim:-
-Our project is based on predictionn system that predict the disease you have by takinng the input of symptoms from which you are suffering
+Our project is based on prediction system that predict the disease you have by takinng the input of symptoms from which you are suffering

 ![image](https://github.com/Flash1285/probability_project/assets/116831730/2ed2c11b-4a0f-4f96-8900-eee84c2f8198)